UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

       exec("%s = object" % (object.name))

 Although we have flexible data types, we must respect variable types while manipulating and passing/returning them to functions.
-Here you can see a list of the data types you will find in the Blender game engine API:
+Here you can see a list of the data types you will find in the UPBGE game engine API:

 - **Integer:** This is the most common of the numerical types.
 It can store any number that fits in your computer memory.
 You can perform any regular math operations on it, such as sum, subtraction, division, modulus, and potency.